 An Lynchburg Express Account can also be used to supplement a student’s meal plan, or as a stand-alone meal plan for non-resident students.

-Residential University of Lynchburg students have a mandatory College meal plan.
-University of Lynchburg recognizes the importance of providing reasonable accommodations in its dining services’ policies and practices where necessary, for individuals with disabilities to use and enjoy College Dining Services.
+Residential students have a mandatory University meal plan.
+The University of Lynchburg recognizes the importance of providing reasonable accommodations in its dining services’ policies and practices where necessary, for individuals with disabilities to use and enjoy University Dining Services.
 Dietary Accommodations are provided to assist students with verifiable need for reasonable accommodation.